-(a) FACILITY.-The Secretary shall maintain one facility for testing a new bus model for maintainability, reliability, safety, performance (including braking performance), structural integrity, fuel economy, emissions, and noise.
+(a) [Section 3020(a) of SAFETEA-LU amends this subsection to read as follows:] FACILITY.-The Secretary shall maintain one facility for testing a new bus model for maintainability, reliability, safety, performance (including braking performance), structural integrity, fuel economy, emissions, and noise.

 (b) OPERATION AND MAINTENANCE.--The Secretary shall enter into a contract or cooperative agreement with, or make a grant to, a qualified person or organization to operate and maintain the facility.
-The contract, cooperative agreement, or grant may provide for the testing of rail cars and other public transportation vehicles at the facility.
+The contract, cooperative agreement, or grant may provide for the testing of rail cars and other mass public transportation vehicles at the facility.